-Out of the 38 countries I have been, Prague was the 5th country I solo travelled to.
-I had so much fun and I stayed two extra nights before I went to Vienna (Subscribe here, that’s coming soon).
+Out of the 45 countries I have been, Prague was the 5th country I solo travelled to.
+I had so much fun and I stayed two extra nights before I went to Vienna (Subscribe here for new blog posts).
 So, today I am going to share with you the best things to do in Prague in September and beyond.

 The hottest months of the year for Prague, Czech Republic are July and August.
 In September, the weather begins to cool down when summer is merging into autumn.
 (16°C -21°C) Whether you are a digital nomad, solo female traveller, couple or in a group; Prague has something for everybody.
 Whether it be history, arts and the monuments or beers and the nightlife.

 Best things to do in Prague in September

 - Best things to do in Prague in September